hanrichard/Notebook/interview_react_js.md

 ### test renderer
 Essentially, this package makes it easy to grab a snapshot of the platform view hierarchy (similar to a DOM tree) rendered by a React DOM or React Native component without using a browser

+#### pros
+- Jest Snapshot tests check if your component behaves correctly
+- Jest snapshot allows conditional rendering tests

+#### cons
+- There are some problems with larger snapshots